jstepanian6/GOEnrichment/Code2_GenomicRegions/README.md

 chr3    10000000   10001500

 ```
-It was also executed for other regions described in Table S26 described by Choin et al., 2021 including:
+It was also executed for other regions described in Table S26 described by Iasi et al., 2024 including:

  - Regions of high frequency in both ancient and present-day (PD)
    samples (high_high.bed)